arnedesmedt/vue-ads-layout/README.md

 You can create a toolbar, footer, left and right drawers.
 And each of those 4 components can be placed as a fixed component.

-The left and right drawers can be minified or hidden by buttons or by resizing the window (responsive design)
+It also includes hide and minify buttons.

-I also added two default buttons to hide and minify the drawers.
+The left and right drawers can be minified or hidden by the buttons or by resizing the window (responsive design)

 ## Demo